hackjunction/website-template/SETUP.md

 ### Change the project name

-Our project is called `awesome-site` so let's edit the project name in a few places to reflect that.
+Our project is called `awesome-site` (you can name yours whatever you wish) so let's edit the project name in a few places to reflect that.
 This is not strictly necessary but would make a lot of sense for you to do as well.

-1) In package.json, change the project name to `awesome-site`.
-Do the same for `backend/package.json`
+1) In the root directory package.json, change the project name to describe your project (`awesome-site`)

 ```
 {